 #5: Get her a thoughtful gift either to honor your child or to show her you believe you will have your rainbow baby one day.
 You could give her a piece of jewelry with your child’s name or initials.
 Or a plaque with your child’s name and “birth” day to hang on the wall.
 Or a donation to charity in your child’s name.
 My husband gave me a gift certificate to a baby store and in the card wrote that I was going to be a wonderful mother and to go ahead and get some stuff for when I get pregnant again.

 None of this is rocket science, yet somehow we as humans tend to internalize our grief instead of share it.
 As horrific as your loss was, there’s nothing wrong with using it to bring you and your partner closer.
 That bond is indestructible.
 You created life together and experienced a loss that only the two of you will ever fully understand.
 Just be patient with each other, be kind, and communicate.
-And yes, I am seeking each day to practice what I preach.
+I am seeking each day to practice what I preach.